leomarcov/labadmin/README.md

 &nbsp;
 # Actions
 Labadmin has a lot of actions ready to use!
+Actions are categorized in folders for better organization.

 ## Linux actions
 ```